MrSmith33/vox/readme.md

 ## Stats

-- Impl size: 36k LoC of D, 3MB exe
+- Impl size: 40k LoC of D, 3MB exe
 - Time to compile: 4s debug / 45s release
-- Test suite: 75ms for 302 tests
+- Test suite: 95ms for 361 tests
+- Time to compile 10MLoC of fibonacci: 8s on Windows, 7.5s on Linux

 For more in detail description of implementation see [internals.md](internals.md)